unl-ml-art/generative-text-obenson891/README.md

 ## Results

 - Documentation of your generative text in an effective form.
 A file with your generated text (.pdf, .doc, .txt).
+- describe what you've done, such as changing prompt or temperature and results

 ## Technical Notes